papaniivanderpuye/contourApp-angular/README.md

 # contourApp-angular
-This is an app I am working on using the angular framework
+This is an app for creating and saving templates.
+I am working on this using the angularJS framework.